5hwb/ASBTransliteratorLibrary/README.md

 ## How it works

-Transliteration between scripts is done in the Replacer class.
-Each foreign script is represented by a subclass of Replacer, defining exactly what symbols are to be replaced.
-Symbols are referred to as 'ngraphs' as they can be either 1, 2 or more characters in length.
+Transliteration between scripts is done in the ExternalFileReplacer class.
+Each writing system is represented with a 'replacer rules file', an external JSON file containing a list of rules that map the correct graphemes from EBEO to the target script.

 The Replacer algorithm works like this:

 ```
 function translateFromToScript():
-	create 3ElementStack to hold each ngraph
+	create 3ElementStack to hold each grapheme
 	create StringBuilder to store the output

 	for each character in the input string:
 		for integer in range(c, 0):
-			Read a sub-string ngraph starting with current char and ending in integer c
+			Read a sub-string grapheme starting with current char and ending in integer c
-			Look up Replacer's HashMap to see if the ngraph exists
+			Look up Replacer's HashMap to see if the grapheme exists
-			if (ngraph is found):
+			if (grapheme is found):
-				3ElementStack.push(ngraph)
+				3ElementStack.push(grapheme)
 				break
 			else:
 				c -= 1

-		get the corresponding ngraph in the target script, depending on the context of the surrounding ngraphs
+		get the corresponding grapheme in the target script, depending on the context of the surrounding graphemes
-		StringBuilder.append(correspondingNgraph)
+		StringBuilder.append(correspondingGrapheme)

 	return StringBuilder.toString()
 ```

 # Replacer Rules File JSON syntax

-Each writing system is represented with a 'replacer rules file', an external JSON file containing a list of rules that map the correct ngraphs from EBEO to the target script.

 ## Rule syntax